ddsbook/blog/2014/drafts/data-exploration-in-r.md

 	# so that ggplot() can use the values as group/factor elements
 	top20.cor.df <- melt(top20.cor.df)

-I should have spent more time on breaks and colors, but it shows how to produce a similar graphic as `In [41]` does.
+I should have spent more time on breaks and colors (I just tried to match the CS graphic without going overboard), but it shows how to produce a similar graphic as `In [41]` does.
 I also think that "showing the work" adds a bit of transparencey that `pandas` masks.

 	:::SLexer
 	gg <- ggplot(top20.cor.df, aes(x=description, y=variable))